-“I used to weigh more than 300 pounds.
+“I used to weigh more than 300 lbs.
 I smoked like a house on fire, I drank like a blues guitarist, I ate whatever I wanted whenever I wanted, and I never, ever exercised.”

 So began my piece on self-acceptance titled “5 Things I Miss About Weighing More Than 300-Pounds.”
 In the two years since that piece ran, thousands of women have gotten healthy with my support.
 In honor of the self-acceptance and self-compassion that make wellness possible for me and women like me, here’s 5 MORE things I miss about my 300-pound body.

 1. Holding Babies